 Families are relying less on loans to pay for college.

 In the Wall Street Journal, Karen Damato reports on a Sallie Mae study that found American families took out fewer loans to pay for college last year.
-In 2014, took loans for 22 percent of the cost of college, as opposed to 27 percent in both 2012 and 2013.
+In 2014, families took loans for 22 percent of the cost of college, as opposed to 27 percent in both 2012 and 2013.

 For low-income families, a big increase in grants and scholarships made the reduced borrowing possible, said Sarah Ducich, a co-author of the report.
 For higher-income families, the continued strong stock market enabled them to take out more dollars from investment accounts.